RKI027/ffxiv-huntmaps/README.md

 ## Disclaimers

 Use of this mod is at your own risk.
 Square Enix does not permit the use of any third party tools, even those which do not modify the game.
 They have stated in interviews that they did not view parsers as a significant problem unless players use them to harass other players.

 ## Customization

 Individual maps are available in the repo under `Saved/UI/Maps/[region]/[zone]`.

-The tool to render these maps will be released shortly so you can generate your own maps.
+The tool to render is available at [ffxiv-huntmaps-maker](https://github.com/RKI027/ffxiv-huntmaps-maker).

 ## Credit / Contacts